Lake Naivasha: History

 Between 1937 and 1950, the lake was used as a landing place for flying boats on the Imperial Airways passenger and mail route from Southampton in Britain to South Africa.
 It linked Kisumu and Nairobi.
 Joy Adamson, the author of Born Free, lived on the shores of the lake in the mid-1960s.
 On the shores of the lake is Oserian ("Djinn Palace"), which gained notoriety in the Happy Valley days between the two world wars.
-It now forms part of the Oserian flower farm.
 In 1999, the Lake Naivasha Riparian Association received the Ramsar Wetland Conservation Award for its conservation efforts regarding the Lake Naivasha Ramsar site.

-Agriculture and Industry
+Agriculture and industry

 Floriculture forms the main industry around the lake.
 However, the largely unregulated use of lake water for irrigation is reducing the level of the lake and is the subject of concern in Kenya.

 Fishing in the lake is also another source of employment and income for the local population.
 The lake varies in level greatly and almost dried up entirely in the 1890s.
 Lake levels in general follow the rainfall pattern in the catchment area.

 Lake Naivasha, once described as the Jewel in the Crown of all the East African lakes, has in recent decades been subjected to a series of devastating human pressures, not least the establishment of a vast horticulture and agriculture industry along its shorelines, but also the ever-increasing inflows of nutrients from siltation, sewage and other effluents emanating from a lakeside human population now approaching a million people.

 In 1981, the first geothermal plant for Lake Naivasha was commissioned and by 1985, a total of 45 MW of electricity was being generated in the area.

+Water levels

+About 10,000 years ago, Lake Naivasha, together with neighboring Lake Elementaita and Lake Nakuru (60 km further north), formed one single, deep freshwater lake that eventually dried up, leaving the three lakes as remnants.

+Water levels in the Rift Valley Lakes have since varied considerably, with several of the lakes almost drying up several times.